JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/setting-up.md

 ## What's next?

-Once you have created your first application, you can go to Kotlin hands-on labs and pass long-form tutorials on Kotlin/JS.
+Once you have created your first application, you can go to Kotlin hands-on labs and complete long-form tutorials on Kotlin/JS.
 They include sample projects, which can serve as jumping-off points for your own projects, and contain useful snippets and patterns.

 For Kotlin/JS, the following hands-on labs are currently available: